zhjohnchan/R2Gen/README.md

 Run `bash test_mimic_cxr.sh` to test a model on the MIMIC-CXR data.

+Follow [CheXpert](https://github.com/MIT-LCP/mimic-cxr/tree/master/txt/chexpert) or [CheXbert](https://github.com/stanfordmlgroup/CheXbert) to extract the labels and then run `python compute_ce.py`.

 ## Visualization

 Run `bash plot_mimic_cxr.sh` to visualize the attention maps on the MIMIC-CXR data.

-## Clinical Efficacy

-Follow [CheXpert](https://github.com/MIT-LCP/mimic-cxr/tree/master/txt/chexpert) or [CheXbert](https://github.com/stanfordmlgroup/CheXbert) to extract the labels and then run `python compute_ce.py`.